 College of Education

-Faculty in the College of Education at MTSU conduct research on teaching, learning, and counseling in order to support thriving schools and communities.
-Our faculty make use of diverse methodologies and theories and use research findings to inform and equip school and community partners.
+Faculty in the College of Education (COE) engage in research focused on teaching, learning, and counseling to advance the success of schools and communities.
+Their work draws on a range of methodologies and theoretical frameworks, with findings used to inform practice and support both educational and community-based partners.

 COE Research Areas